Sjlver/sosp2015-notes/history_day/06virtualization.md

 --------------

 - More mileage from virtualization by modifying OS semantics?
-- What is the TCB, when virtualizing?
+- What is the TCB when virtualizing?
 - Revisit layered abstract machines
 - Prove systems correct by default?